 With these simple prompts, you can get creative to make a the perfect card that is both funny and heartwarming.

 If you’re feeling extra generous this month, you might be thinking that your coworker could use a little pick-me-up.
 Having a close friend at work can be what saves you during the most boring or stressful months.
-Showing your appreciation can strengthen that bond.
+Showing your appreciation can strengthen that bond, especially if you want to send an employee a birthday card.

 Depending on how close you are, your card to a coworker will probably be less casual than it is with family and best friends.
 Some great ways to show appropriate appreciation are: